pyrogram/pyrogram/docs/source/resources/SmartPlugins.rst

 Setting up your Pyrogram project to accommodate Smart Plugins is pretty straightforward:

 #.
 Create a new folder to store all the plugins (e.g.: "plugins").
 #.
 Put your files full of plugins inside.
+Organize them as you wish.
 #.
-Enable plugins in your Client.
+Enable plugins in your Client or via the *config.ini* file.

 .. note::